-In accordance with Government Auditing Standards, we have also issued our report dated December 19, 2016, on our consideration of the Successor Agency's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-The report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Successor Agency's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 11, 2017, on our consideration of the County's internal control over the Successor Agency's financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of County's internal control over the Successor Agency's financial reporting or on compliance.
+The report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control over the Successor Agency's financial reporting and compliance.